irreal/stock-calculator-exercise/README.md

 This is an exercise project for practicing development.
 It is implemented in Angular (7.0.2)

+The program calculates ledgers for articles based on inputted transaction data.

+Please note that all amounts are rounded to two decimal points.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.